 What does Coventry have to offer?

-Coventry is a city in central England.
-It’s known for the medieval Coventry Cathedral, which was left in ruins after a WWII bombing.
-A 20th-century replacement, with abstract stained glass, stands beside it.
-The collection at the Herbert Art Gallery & Museum includes paintings of local heroine Lady Godiva who rode naked through the city as a protest against high taxes.
+Coventry is an upwardly mobile city in the heart of England.
+It has a population of over 360,000, has an emerging economy and a high rate of Gross Value Added (reference) and is the nearest city to the University of Warwick.
+It is a vibrant place and is home to many of our staff and students who live off-campus.
+As a city it is famous for its medieval Cathedral which was left in ruins after a WWII bombing.
 There are 3 famous cathedrals in Coventry, 14th-century St. Mary’s Guildhall which has a vaulted crypt, "The Old Cathedral" built in 1918 as St. Michael's parish church and "The New Cathedral" which is a masterpiece associated with Sir Basil Spence who rebuilt and modernly designed it after WW2's bombing.